aysannazarmohamady/tkh-multires/AI_USAGE.md

 by running the actual implementation on our data.
 That confirmation is the next step before treating any of these guarantees as established for this project specifically.

+## T2 — Self-review of Deliverable 0 and fixes

+**Context:** After drafting Deliverable 0, I conducted my own review of the design before allowing any implementation to proceed, checking the proposed similarity function and node-assignment rule against the actual dataset rather than accepting them on paper.

+**What I found and brought to Claude to verify and fix:**
+1. The similarity formula `sim = s_struct^α · s_sem^(1-α)` (geometric mean)
+   is degenerate on this dataset: only ~2% of hyperedge pairs share any member node, so `s_struct = 0` for ~98% of pairs, which zeroes out the entire similarity for any `α > 0`.
+2. 87.8% of nodes have degree 1, making the "largest share of incident hyperedges" node-assignment rule trivial (vacuous) for most of the graph.
+3. The coherence-circularity hazard (task §T6, the highest-weighted criterion) was left unaddressed in the frozen Deliverable 0.
+4. The provided `questions.csv` / `ground_truth.json` extrinsic-evaluation
+   data had not been copied into the repo or used at all.
+5. `requirements.txt` needed to be confirmed present in the actual repo.

+**What Claude did:**
+- Independently recomputed each of the above directly against `data/tkh_collection10.json` to confirm the figures (2.03% nonzero Jaccard pairs; 87.8% degree-1 nodes; 277 duplicate surface forms found as a related issue) before accepting any of them as real.
+- Rewrote the Deliverable 0 similarity function to an arithmetic-mean combination (fixing point 1), added an explicit note on why the node-assignment rule is trivial for degree-1 nodes rather than treating it as a hidden flaw (point 2), and designed a concrete fix for point 3 (holding out the `cites` relation type as an independent structural signal for T6 coherence measurement, and excluding the near-degenerate `claims` relation type from clustering entirely).
+- Extended `src/load_graph.py` to report degree distribution, singleton fraction, duplicate surface forms, and growth-by-type, so these properties are visible from T1 output going forward rather than only discovered by manual audit.

+**What I verified myself after the fix:** re-ran the updated `load_graph.py` in Colab and confirmed the reported `singleton_fraction` (0.878) and the duplicate surface form example (`"graph neural networks"`, 4 ids) matched what I had found in my own review, before accepting the fix as correct.

+## T2 — Real semantic embeddings via a Hugging Face Space

+**Context:** After implementing the method with the offline TF-IDF fallback, I checked the correlation between the structural and semantic similarity signals and found it was 0.691 — high enough to undermine the claim that combining them adds real independent information (see the P3 discussion in `report.md`).
+I have my own Hugging Face account, so I decided to compute real sentence-transformer embeddings there instead of relying on the offline TF-IDF fallback.

+**What Claude helped with:**
+- Wrote `compute_embeddings_hf.py` (a standalone script) and `hf_space/app.py` (a Gradio app for the same computation, deployed as a Hugging Face Space), both using the exact same hyperedge filtering as `src/method.py` (excludes `claims`, holds out `cites`) so the embeddings line up with what the main pipeline expects.
+- Debugged a ZeroGPU startup error on the Space ("No @spaces.GPU function detected") by adding a guarded `@spaces.GPU` decorator that no-ops outside a ZeroGPU environment.
+- Extended `src/method.py` with `semantic_similarity_from_embeddings()` and
+  `--embeddings-path` / `--embeddings-order` CLI options, so it can consume the Space's output instead of TF-IDF, with an explicit error if the edge id sets don't match (rather than silently misaligning rows).

+**What I verified myself:** after running the Space on `data/tkh_collection10.json` (cutoff 2026) and downloading its two output files, I had Claude recompute the structural/semantic correlation with the real embeddings in place of TF-IDF.
+It dropped from 0.691 to 0.307, confirming the real embeddings are a meaningfully more independent signal than TF-IDF, which is why the repo uses them (via the Space) as the preferred path, with TF-IDF kept only as an offline fallback for environments without Hugging Face access.